neilcmartinez/neilcmartinez/README.md

 - 👋 Hi, I’m @neilcmartinez ...
-I am an IT Project Manager with an industry focus on life sciences, analytics, data modeling, and facilities technologies (BAS, Security, Networking)
+I am an IT Project Manager with an industry focus on life sciences, analytics, data modeling, and facilities technologies (LIMS, BAS, Security, Networking) and information management platforms like CTMS, DMS, LMS, etc.
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... being a good man
-- 🌱 I’m currently learning ... what Healthcare IT is all about.
+- 🌱 I’m currently learning ... ethical hacking
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... projects with a moral compass
 - 📫 How to reach me ... linkedin is best for this audience.
-Or come around the house for coffee or tea.

 <!---
 neilcmartinez/neilcmartinez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.